divjotjogi/installationguide/README.md

 # Guide for making platform ready to Learn
+## Hardware Minimum : 1 Host (Laptop/system) with 4 GB Ram and 2 CPUs.
 1. Download and Install hypervisor to run multiple operating systems on your Laptop.
 Virtual box virtulisation comes for    flavour windows, Linux and Mac-OS.